capaj/socket.io-rpc-client/README.md

 # socket.io-rpc-client
 client library for a [socket.io-rpc](https://github.com/capaj/socket.io-rpc)

 All libraries are written in commonJS module style, so you need to use SystemJS loader to be able to use them in the browser.
-Browserify might work(except loading the files themselves) if you set it up correctly, but might be a pain to set up.
+Browserify/webpack might work, if you set it up correctly, but might be a pain and you're probably will have to delve deep into the code.
 Angular.js lib contains special rpc-controller directive, which when compiled asynchronously loads server channel and instantiates classic angular controller when this channel is ready.
 #Usage
 ```npm install socket.io-rpc-client```  for serverside usage